MrsRina/dungeon-of-chess/readme.md

 # running

-Download the repository using git clone or here direct, after you just open the folder `build/` and launch the executable.
+Download the repository using git clone or here directly, then just open `build/` folder and launch the executable.
-I do not see any motive to compile on Linux, but if you want please, thank you.
+I do not see any reason to compile under Linux, but if you want to, please, thank you.

 # splash